Quick Tour

 Details of the script is described in the Controls section.
 For now just copy-and-past the script and use it to generate some test-data.

-Running this script will create a SQLite database file and fill it with dummy time-series data every second.
+Running this script will create a SQLite database file and populate it with simulated time-series data every second:

 $ ls -l